 AstraZeneca may collect personal information about you when you use or access our website, through the use of 'cookies'.
 A cookie is a small file that stores information on your computer, mobile phone or other device.
 They enable the entity that put the cookie on your device to recognise you across different websites, services, devices and/or browsing sessions.
 You have the ability to accept or decline cookies and can choose to disable cookies through your internet browser.
 If you choose to decline cookies, some areas of AstraZeneca’s or other websites may not function properly.

 Management and security of personal information

 AstraZeneca stores your personal information in hard copy documents or as electronic data in our software IT systems (and those of our service providers).
 As mentioned above, our IT servers, databases and cloud based data centres are located globally.

-You can, in most cases, access the personal information AstraZeneca holds about you.
-All requests for access to your personal information should be directed to the Privacy Officer.
+You can access the personal information AstraZeneca holds about you, by contacting the Privacy Officer using the details below.
+Sometimes, we may not be able to provide you with access to some or all of your personal information and, where this is the case, we will tell you why.
 AstraZeneca will deal with requests for access to personal information as quickly as possible and will endeavour to respond within 14 days of receipt of the request in writing.
-In certain circumstances AstraZeneca is entitled to deny access.
-If access is denied, reasons for the denial of access will be given in writing.

 What if you have a complaint?

 If you have any concerns or complaints about the manner in which your personal information has been collected or handled by AstraZeneca, please contact the Privacy Officer.
 Your concern or complaint will be directed to the appropriate complaint manager who will consider and endeavour to respond to your complaint within 14 days.

 It is our intention to use our best endeavours to resolve any complaint to your satisfaction.
 However, if you are unhappy with our response: